pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/mask-sensitive-fields.md

  * __Targeted Redaction.__ The pipeline uses a `$cond` operator to return the `$$REMOVE` marker variable if the `category` field is equal to `RESTRICTED`.
 This informs the aggregation engine to exclude the whole `customer_info` sub-document from the stage's output for the record.
 Alternatively, the pipeline could have used a `$redact` stage to achieve the same.
 However, `$redact` typically has to perform more processing work due to needing to check every field in the document.
 Hence, if a pipeline is only to redact out one specific sub-document, use the approach outlined in this example.

  * __Regular Expression.__ For masking the `card_name` field, a regular expression operator is used to extract the last word of the field's original value. `$regexFind` returns metadata into the stage's output records, indicating if the match succeeded and what the matched value is.
 Therefore, an additional `$set` stage is required later in the pipeline to extract the actual matched word from this metadata and prefix it with some hard-coded text.
+MongoDB version 5.0 introduced a new [`$getField`](https://www.mongodb.com/docs/manual/reference/operator/aggregation/getField/) operator, which you can instead use to directly extract the "regex" result field (`match`).
+Consequently, if you are using MongoDB 5.0 or greater, you can eliminate the second `$set` stage from the end of your pipeline and then replace the line of code which sets the masked value of the `card_name` field to the following:

+     ```javascript
+     // Prefix with a hard-coded value followed by the regex extracted last word of the card name
+     "card_name": {"$concat": ["Mx.
+Xxx ", {"$ifNull": [{"$getField": {"field": "match", "input": {"$regexFind": {"input": "$card_name", "regex": /(\S+)$/}}}}, "Anonymous"]}]},
+     ```

  * __Meaningful Insight.__ Even though the pipeline is irreversibly obfuscating fields, it doesn't mean that the masked data is useless for performing analytics to gain insight.
 The pipeline masks some fields by fluctuating the original values by a small but limited random percentage (e.g. `card_expiry`, `transaction_amount`), rather than replacing them with completely random values (e.g. `card_sec_code`).
 In such cases, if the input data set is sufficiently large, then minor variances will be equalled out.
 For the fields that are only varied slightly, users can derive similar trends and patterns from analysing the masked data as they would the original data.

  * __Further Reading.__ This example is based on the output of two blog posts: 1) [MongoDB Irreversible Data Masking](https://pauldone.blogspot.com/2021/02/mongdb-data-masking.html), and 2) [MongoDB Reversible Data Masking](https://pauldone.blogspot.com/2021/02/mongdb-reversible-data-masking.html).